turingschool/mod-0-curriculum/session2/index.md

 Mod 0 is less about code or solving difficult problems and more about developing and learning tools, procedures, systems, and  learning behaviors/processes.
 For some of you, the technical content will be brand new.
 For others, it will be review.

-Here are some things to keep in mind as we're going through Mod 0:
+At the end of Session 5, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
+The assessment will be performance-based rather than multiple choice.
+The assessment instructions will include a checklist of what we're looking for to know that you've mastered and practiced the material.

+In addition to the technical assessment, we're also looking for you to demonstrate mastery and/or growth of the things that make students successful at Turing.
+These include:

 - <strong>Attendance</strong>: be on time; stay the whole time; give notice in advance if there's a reason you cannot attend
+- <strong>Learning Behaviors</strong>: manage time to get assignments done; notetake effectively in a way that leads to content mastery; full engagement in material; full participation in sessions
+- <strong>Notetaking</strong>: hand-write notes during "lecture" portions, type exercises into textboxes, then set aside 15 minutes after the session to digest notes into
+- <strong>Participating and Sharing</strong>: be ready for cold-calls, volunteer to share answers/ideas using voice, screen, and video
+- <strong>Homework</strong>: homework is to be completed by the start of the next session and will consist of `practice tasks`, `readings and responses`, and `daily habits`.

+Other things to note as we go through Mod 0:

 - <strong>Zoom</strong>: turn video on, turn mic off unless speaking
-- <strong>Work to Develop</strong>: managing time to get assignments done; effective notetaking; full engagement into material; full participation in sessions
-- <strong>Notetaking</strong>: hand-write while instructor speaks, type exercises into screen, then set aside 15 minutes after the session to digest notes into
-- <strong>Sharing</strong>: combination of cold-calls, volunteer (use raise hand button), voice share, screen share
 - <strong>Focus</strong>: close or minimize anything else on your computer that might be distracting; put phone on airplane mode (if you are able to)
 - <strong>Pop Quizzes</strong>: be ready for short quizzes at the beginning of the sessions that check your understanding of past work
-- <strong>Homework</strong>: your homework will consist of `practice tasks`, `readings and responses`, and `daily habits`.
-If you find yourself with extra time, it is *strongly* recommended that you practice and re-practice exercises from each Zoom session.
 - <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either Rachel or Tim)
 - <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

-#### What does it mean to "pass" Mod 0?

-At the end of Session 5, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
-The assessment will be performance-based rather than multiple choice.
-The assessment instructions will include a checklist of what we're looking for to know that you've mastered and practiced the material.

-In addition to the technical assessment

 <a name="shortcuts"></a>
 ## Why Use Shortcuts?